sdiehl/stephendiehl.com/posts/haskell_2018.md

-There is work on a major refactor of the AST types to use the new [Trees that Grow](https://ghc.haskell.org/trac/ghc/wiki/ImplementingTreesThatGrow) research to allow GHC API user to extend the AST for their own purposes,Eventually this may allow the split of the AST types out of the ghc package, allowing tooling authors, Template Haskell users, and the compiler itself to use the same AST representation.
+There is work on a major refactor of the AST types to use the new [Trees that Grow](https://ghc.haskell.org/trac/ghc/wiki/ImplementingTreesThatGrow) research to allow GHC API user to extend the AST for their own purposes.
+Eventually this may allow the split of the AST types out of the ghc package, allowing tooling authors, Template Haskell users, and the compiler itself to use the same AST representation.